RaspAP/raspap-docs/docs/minwrite.md

 Save your changes and quit out of the editor with ++ctrl+x++ followed by ++y++ and finally ++enter++.

+!!! note "Note"
-> :information_source: **Note**: By default Armbian does not use any SD card-based swap, so unless you’ve customized your installation there’s nothing to disable.
+    By default Armbian does not use any SD card-based swap, so unless you’ve customized your installation there’s nothing to disable.

 #### Move directories to RAM
 As a final step, we'll move several directories to the `tmpfs` filesystem.
 By storing these directories on a ramdisk instead of the SD card, we can substantially reduce the volume of I/O operations on the card's flash memory.
 Writing to `tmpfs` also provides fast sequential read/write speeds.
 The tradeoff is that `tmpfs` is _volatile storage_ &#151; meaning that you will lose all data stored on the filesystem if you lose power.